 After that, the Find My app shows your PinTag's last known location.
 Mark it as lost, and you'll get a notification the moment any Apple device detects it.

 The gap shows up in two places.
 First, the PinTag doesn't have UWB, so there's no Precision Finding -- that AR-guided "you're getting warmer" experience.
 When the tracker is somewhere in your apartment, you're stuck with the speaker and a general proximity indicator.
-Second, Bluetooth range tops out around 100-120 feet versus about 150 feet for AirTag.
+Second, direct Bluetooth range is shorter than AirTag's.

 For finding a bag at a coffee shop or keys in a friend's house?
 The PinTag works fine.
 For finding something buried in a couch cushion from three rooms away, you'll miss Precision Finding.